 Just about every sports fan, at one time or another, has left a game wondering, "How do the officials get evaluated or graded for their performance during a game?"

-At the high school level, the MHSAA has the school rating system to where following each game both teams submit a rating for the official’s work.
-The rating, on a 1 through 5 scale, is then sent to the MHSAA Office and these ratings are compiled over a three-year period.
+At the high school level, the MHSAA has the school rating system to where following each game, both teams submit a rating for the official’s work.
+The rating is then sent to the MHSAA Office and compiled over a three-year period.
 An official then has a rating average, and the schools can also indicate areas for improvement or growth that they deem are appropriate.

-Those rating numbers then determine what officials are first used in postseason play.
+Those rating numbers then help to determine what officials are used in postseason play.